Public Health and Clinical Data Exchange

 For additional discussion, please see the 2018 Physician Fee Schedule final rule – Quality Payment Program final rule: 83 FR 59790.

-In order to meet this objective and measure, a MIPS eligible clinician must use the capabilities and standards of CEHRT at 45 CFR 170.315 (f)(1).
+In order to meet this measure, a MIPS eligible clinician must use the capabilities and standards of CEHRT at 45 CFR 170.315 (f)(1).

 Certification Standards and Criteria